-Alongside the Private View, the artist will be joined in conversation by Dr Phillip Prodger, Head of Photographs, National Portrait Gallery from 6:30pm.
+Alongside the Private View, the artist was joined in conversation by Dr Phillip Prodger, Head of Photographs, National Portrait Gallery.

 Bridges are one of the main subjects of the work of Toshio Shibata, one of Japan’s preeminent landscape photographers.
 Toshio Shibata is known for exploring the delicate balance between man-made structures and nature.
 Photographing erosion control barriers, water catchments, roads, dams and bridges, he examines the unique appearance of these structures in his native land.
 Through his lens, riverbeds can look like origami, and waterfalls resemble kimonos.